Fuubukii/Dacheng/themes/hugo-universal-theme/README.md

 to indicate in which column a section will be put in.
 Within a column, the `weight` value is respected to show the sections top to bottom.

-Use to the unique section identifier (e.g. `section.ap-blog`) as the `parent` value to add a menu item to a specific section.
+Use to the unique section identifier (e.g. `section.ap-products`) as the `parent` value to add a menu item to a specific section.
 Using `weight` and `post` on the sections allow you to balance the columns with approximately the same amount of entries.